Applying Maslow's Hierarchy to a School

 The implication for difficult decisions

-This places an extra obligation on managers to act humanely when difficult organisational decisions such as staff reductions have to be implemented.
-Callous implementation of difficult decisions will cause the remaining employees to feel threatened.
+This has an important practical implication.
+Managers have an extra obligation to act humanely when difficult decisions such as staff reductions are implemented.
+A callous handling of a hard decision causes the remaining employees to feel threatened.

 When a school has to make hard decisions (layoffs, restructuring, contract changes), the way the decision is implemented matters.
 A school head who handles a layoff with cruelty produces fear in everyone remaining; the remaining staff drops back to safety mode and the school’s motivation level collapses across the board.